lennon7c7/matomo/README.md

 See https://matomo.org/docs/installation/.

-(When using Matomo for development you need to [install Matomo from the Git repository](https://matomo.org/faq/how-to-install/faq_18271/)).
+(When using for development you need to [install from the Git repository](https://matomo.org/faq/how-to-install/faq_18271/)).

 ## Free trial

-If you do not have a server or don't want to host yourself you can use our Matomo Cloud partner service (21 day free trial): https://matomo.org/start-free-analytics-trial/
+If you do not have a server or don't want to host yourself you can use our Cloud partner service (21 day free trial): https://matomo.org/start-free-analytics-trial/

 ## Online Demo

-Check out the online demo for Matomo at [demo.matomo.cloud](https://demo.matomo.cloud/).
+Check out the online demo for at [demo.matomo.cloud](https://demo.matomo.cloud/).

 ## Changelog

 For the list of all tickets closed in the current and past releases, see [matomo.org/changelog/](https://matomo.org/changelog/).
-For the list of technical changes in the Matomo platform, see [developer.matomo.org/changelog](https://developer.matomo.org/changelog).
+For the list of technical changes in the platform, see [developer.matomo.org/changelog](https://developer.matomo.org/changelog).

 ## Get involved!

-We believe in liberating Web Analytics, providing a free platform for simple and advanced analytics.
-Matomo was built by dozens of people like you, and we need your help to make Matomo better… Why not participate in a useful project today?
+We believe in liberating Web Analytics, providing a free platform for simple and advanced analytics. was built by dozens of people like you, and we need your help to make better… Why not participate in a useful project today?
 [Learn how you can contribute to Matomo](https://matomo.org/get-involved).

 ## Translations